CircuitChaos/vtlivesgram/README.md

 * End-of-file on input (method returns false) – program has to terminate
 * No result (empty output vector) – it means that more data is needed and nothing is done
 * One or more rows for the user interface – they are passed to the CView instance along with the input sample rate and last known timestamp

 ## Data source (CSource)

 The most important method is CSource::read().
 It reads a block of data from the standard input, feeds it to the instance of CVtParser class, which parses it and returns raw samples and metadata (sample rate and timestamp), and then – as long as the number of samples accumulated is enough (at least sample rate divided by the speed) – calls operator() from the CFft instance to produce output magnitudes.

 ## User interface (CView)

 This class is responsible for displaying data provided by CSource and for interacting with the user.
 In its constructor, a connection to the X server is initialized and the program window is created.
 It also sets the window name, creates an atom to be read when the window manager closes the window, configures window event masks, reads the initial window size and initializes images, as for efficiency everything is drawn on images (XImage instances), which are put into the window using XPutImage().

 There are two images – main image and status bar image – because status bar might be refreshed much more frequently than the main image (when the mouse is moved over the window and current frequency and magnitude on the status bar needs to be updated).

 After the constructor, everything is done in the main event method – CView::evt().
 This method reacts to the following X events:

 * MotionNotify (mouse has been moved)
-* ButtonPress (mouse wheel has been turned)
+* ButtonPress (mouse button has been pressed or mouse wheel has been turned)
 * Expose (window has been exposed)
 * ConfigureNotify (window has been resized)
 * MapNotify (window has been mapped)